How to round corners in Photoshop tutorial

 Selecting the shape layer.

-As long as you still have the Rectangle Tool (or any shape tool) selected in the toolbar, the circles in the corners will reappear.
+As long as the Rectangle Tool (or any shape tool) is active in the toolbar, the Corner Radius controls will reappear on the canvas.

-Drag a circle to adjust the roundness until you’re happy with the results.
+Drag the circles to tweak the roundness until you're happy with the result.

 The Corner Radius circles reappear when the shape layer is selected.